How to: Travel to Socotra Island, Yemen

 Marco Polo managed a safe landing, apparently, but noted the abundance of corsairs selling booty to the locals.
 For the generally uncooperative weather he squarely blamed the latter: a naked people he described as “the most skilful enchanters in the world.”
 He continues,

 [I]f a ship is proceeding full sail with a favourable wind, they raise a contrary one, and oblige it to return.
 They can make it blow from any quarter they please, and cause either a dead calm or a violent tempest.

 According to The Arabian Nights, Sinbad the Sailor made a brief call here on his fifth voyage, only to have his ship destroyed not by Socotran witchcraft but by a pair of huge, angry, possibly not entirely mythical birds-of-prey dropping boulders on it.

 Birds of such description no longer factor among the 211 species on the Socotra Bird Checklist and the last Socotran witchcraft trials are said to have been held in the 1970s, but the corsairs, as always well-equipped with the latest in contemporary weaponry and chutzpah, are still very much in business.

 According to Alan Lucas’ classic Red Sea and Indian Ocean Cruising Guide, “vessels have been grappled and towed into shore for looting.”
 Yachtsmen are advised to give the archipelago as wide a berth as possible.

-Several local fishermen have been murdered in the last seven months, or have had their boats or engines taken out from under them at gunpoint.
-A freighter bound for Socotra with 2,000 tons of diesel fuel was taken by Somali pirates and held for ransom between January and April of this year, causing a shortage of electricity on the island.
+Several local fishermen have been murdered in 2009, or have had their boats or engines taken out from under them at gunpoint.
+A freighter bound for Socotra with 2,000 tons of diesel fuel was taken by Somali pirates and held for ransom between January and April of 2009, causing a shortage of electricity on the island.

 The silver lining, for diving enthusiasts, is an unparalleled underwater landscape of sunken vessels waiting to be explored.